 The geographic and seasonal distribution of vector populations and the diseases they can carry depends not only on climate but also on land use, socioeconomic and cultural factors, pest control and human responses to disease risk.
 The Health Department works in tandem with the local medical community and the Indiana State Department of Health to monitor vector disease emergence.
-The Johnson County Health Department also works with residents and business operators to educate, advise, and assist in reducing or eliminating vectors breeding and harboring sites.
+The

-An integrated management control program works to reduce food sources for vectors eliminate entrance into housing and finally recommend the use of chemical and biological extermination techniques.
+Johnson County Health Department also works with residents and business operators to educate, advise, and assist in reducing or eliminating vectors breeding and harboring sites.
+An integrated management control program works to reduce food sources for vectors, eliminate entrance into housing and finally recommend the use of chemical and biological extermination techniques.

-Forty-seven (47) complaint investigations and responses in 2017 have included infestations of rodents, bedbugs as well as complaints of large populations of biting mosquitos.
-Environmentalists treated mosquito breeding sites in the county with larvacide to prevent hatching of mosquitoes.
+Twenty complaint investigations and responses in 2018 which included infestations of rodents, bedbugs as well as complaints of large populations of biting mosquitos.
+Environmentalists treated mosquito breeding sites in the county with larvicide to prevent hatching of mosquitoes.
 Larger cities within the county have their own mosquito control operations; however, our Health Department provides non-municipal control via a contractual arrangement with the Marion County Health Department.
 They provide adulticide chemical spraying.
-In 2017, four separate sites in the county were sprayed by Marion County equipment.